 Summary: Dark red ochre paintings preserved in two rock shelters on the south-eastern slopes of Mount Manning, in Yengo National Park.

 The well preserved paintings in two adjacent rock shelters were most likely first seen by Europeans in the 1930s, and subsequently “chalked” in 1961.
 These markings have all since been removed, when the artwork was researched in the 1960s by N.G.W.
 Macintosh.
-These are though to be the first Aboriginal rock art to have been dated in Australia.
+The site is thought to be the first Aboriginal rock art to have been dated in Australia.

-The six ochre paintings in the southern shelter are thought to have been painted around AD 1400, from a radiocarbon analysis of charcoal associated with matching ochre in the floor deposits of the cave.
+The six ochre paintings in the southern shelter were painted around AD 1400, from a radiocarbon analysis of charcoal associated with matching ochre in the floor deposits of the cave.

 The paintings include a female and male echidna, male dingo and two anthropomorphs (above) and another dingo.
 The figures are of ritual significance, perhaps associated with rain, lightning and fertility.
 Dingos and echidnas are also thought to be related to fertility rituals.